Congratulations on your acceptance to Northern Michigan University! Please follow the steps below to prepare for your

 6. Payment Plans

-During your NMU orientation, you will need to either pay your NMU student account (for tuition and room/board) in full or sign up for one of our payment plans.
-Please review the information about our payment plans and let us know if you have any questions.
+During your NMU orientation, you will need to either pay your NMU student account (for tuition and room/board) in full or sign up for one of the NMU payment plans.
+Please review the information about available payment plans and let us know if you have any questions.